-In my last blog post, I discussed the pros and cons of travelling during shoulder season.
+In my last blog post, I discussed the pros and cons of travelling during shoulder season for women traveling alone.
+But those pros and cons apply to everyone.
 If you haven’t yet, you can read that post here: https://www.findyourhappytravels.com/blog/best-times-to-travel-why-shoulder-season-rules In a nutshell, my recommendation is to visit a destination during shoulder season, if possible and if if the weather doesn't conflict with priority activities.

 As promised, this week I’m talking about the best destinations this autumn, the next shoulder season.